What Is Chicken Meal In Dog Food?

 Polyunsaturated | 0.7 gr | 1.7 gr |

-If the other ingredients are split between pea protein, pea fiber, and pea flour, or there are six kinds of lentils and legumes, there is a serious problem.
+If the other ingredients are split between pea protein, pea fiber, and pea flour, or if there are six kinds of lentils and legumes, there is a serious problem.
 The same is true if the food has half a dozen kinds of grains.

-So, while it’s always nice to see whole meat such as chicken included as the first ingredient along with chicken meal, if chicken meal is the first ingredient, this shouldn’t stop you from buying an otherwise good dog food.
+So, while it’s always nice to see whole meat, such as chicken, included as the first ingredient along with chicken meal, if chicken meal is the first ingredient, this shouldn’t stop you from buying an otherwise good dog food.